network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 The server must respond with a status code of 200 and 1 byte in the body.
 The actual body content is irrelevant.
 The server SHOULD specify the content-type as application/octet-stream.
+The server SHOULD be terse in the headers returned in the response.

 2. A "large" URL/response:
 The server must respond with a status code of 200 and a body size of at least 8GB.